apache/brpc/docs/en/bvar_c++.md

 template <typename Tp>
 class PassiveStatus : public Variable;

-even tho it's simple, PassiveStatus is one of the most useful bvar, since most of the statistic value already exsited, we dont have to store it again, just fetch the data by our need.
+even though it looks simple, PassiveStatus is one of the most useful bvar, since most of the statistic values have already existed, we don't have to store it again, just fetch the data according to our need.
 Declare a bvar which can display user process name as below：

 static void get_username(std::ostream& os, void*) {
     char buf[32];